nsnam/ns-3-dev-git/src/openflow/doc/openflow-switch.rst

 1. Obtain the OFSID code.
    An ns-3 specific OFSID branch is provided to ensure operation with ns-3.
-Use mercurial to download this branch and waf to build the library::
+Use mercurial to download this branch and ns3 to build the library::

      $ hg clone http://code.nsnam.org/openflow